 I adhere to the principal of ultra light hiking.
 Every thing that is not a real must have is left at home.
 I have a rather light simple rucksack / backpack, a rain poncho that doubles as tarp and a 3/4 torso length inflatable sleeping pad, use freece dried food and a really small alcohol stove.
-This allows me to walk with less than 6 kg plus food und water when being out on longer paths.
+This allows me to walk with about 6 kg plus food und water when being out on longer paths.

 I would not start a walk without my hiking poles.
 In addition to several sets of walking shoes I have worn out one set of poles.

 Where ever possible I stay outsite over night; whether under my tarp or i shelters / lean tos.
 Of course, this is more difficult in Central Europe then in Northern Europe or North America.
 The next best are (youth) hostels and Friends-Of-Nature houses.